Asqatasun/Asqatasun/docs/Rule-5-6-1.md

 ## Notes

-We only detect the elements of the scope of the test to determine whether the test is applicable
+We only detect the elements of the scope of the test to determine whether the test is applicable.

+Complex tables are seen as a subset of data tables.
+That's tables identified as complex tables are added to the set of identified data tables.